lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 The continuous principal quantum number (**5.934**) specifies the [number of nodes and boundary condition](/docs/asaoverview/#boundary-conditions-and-continuous-principal-quantum-numbers).
-For core states it has a large fractional part, typically around 0.93 for shallow cores.  **lmfa**{: style="color: blue"} determined the appropriate value precisely for the atomic potential.
+The large fractional part of _P_ is large for core states, typically around 0.93 for shallow cores.  **lmfa**{: style="color: blue"} determines the proper value for the atomic potential.
 In the self-consistency cycle the potential will change and **lmf**{: style="color: blue"} will update this value.

 **lmfa**{: style="color: blue"} automatically selects the valence-core partitioning; the information is given in _basp.pbte_{: style="color: green"}.
 You can set the partitioning manually by editing this file.

-_Note:_{: style="color: red"} high-lying states can also be included as local orbitals; they improve on the hilbert space far above the
-Fermi level.
-In the LDA they are rarely needed anad **lmfa**{: style="color: blue"} will never consider including them in the _basp.pbte_{: style="color: green"}.
-But they can sometimes be important in _GW_ calculations.
-In contrast to the LDA, unoccupied states also contribute to the potential.
+_Note:_{: style="color: red"} high-lying states can also be included as local orbitals; they improve on the hilbert space far above the Fermi level.
+In the LDA they are rarely needed and **lmfa**{: style="color: blue"} will not add them to the _basp.pbte_{: style="color: green"}.
+But they can sometimes be important in _GW_ calculations, since in contrast to the LDA, unoccupied states also contribute to the potential.

 {::nomarkdown}</div>{:/}